nehaskanak/instagram-login-clone/README.md

-# Instagram Login Page Clone
+# 📸 Instagram Login Page Clone

-This is a **responsive clone of Instagram’s login page**, built using **HTML and CSS**.
+This is a responsive clone of Instagram’s login page, built using **HTML and CSS**.
 It includes simple UI animations and a modern look.

+---

 ## 🌟 Features